Disney World Restaurant Discounts & Coupons

 Light Meals Without Cooking

 Even if you don’t have kitchen facilities, it’s possible to create some light meals and snacks in your hotel room.
-If you do not have a kitchen in your room, however, I strongly discourage using any appliance that produces high heat, such as a toaster or tabletop grill.
+If you do not have a kitchen in your room, however, we strongly discourage using any appliance that produces high heat, such as a toaster or tabletop grill.
 Using such appliances is a serious fire hazard and can endanger you, your family and other guests in the hotel.
 It can also produce cooking smells that your neighbors (and the people who stay in the room after you) won’t appreciate.
 Suites that include kitchens have the properly-rated electrical outlets, ventilation systems and most importantly, fire extinguishers!
 Regular hotel rooms do not.

 See the section above for some easy breakfast ideas.